Why Parrots Need Toys

 Play Stands & Tree Perches

-While not actual "toys," parrot play stands serve in this capacity and come in a variety of materials and serve as essential all-in-one items.
+While not actual "toys," parrot play stands serve in this capacity and come in a variety of materials.
 These can be either purchased or made.

 - Tree Perches--some owners make tree perches.
 A tree perch costs nothing and if it has many branches it's ideal.
 A parrot can climb all over it, hang upside down and shred the bark.
 A parrot can also use a tree perch for daily wing flapping, which helps to satisfy the urge to fly.